NEUROIMAGING / MAGNETIC RESONANCE

 Metallic devices and objects

-• all devices require investigation through a certified MRI safety website or the individual manufacturers’ website.
-If there is no evidence or information about the MRI safety of a device/implant, it has to be considered MRI unsafe
+• all implanted devices require investigation through a certified MRI safety website or the individual manufacturers’ website.
+If there is no evidence or information about the MRI safety of a device/implant, it must be considered MRI unsafe

 • all removable metal prostheses (dental bridges) and electronic devices (e.g., hearing aids) must be removed before entering the MRI room